GMDU/code-of-copper/README.md

 If there is a block in the specified slot, it will attempt to place the block at the given coords.
 The slot number is 0 indexed.

+NOTE: The index system only counts slots where items are present, so having only one item in the last slot will be counted as slot zero.

 EX.
 ```ruby
 # In slot 6, we have put a dirt block.